devonrojas/euler/README.md

 December 12th, 2018

 **Summary:**

-The objective was to create a simple program to demonstrate Euler's Method for a first-order ordinary\n differential equation.
+The objective was to create a simple program to demonstrate Euler's Method for a first-order ordinary differential equation.
 I created this using Python.
 The program takes user input for the initial x and y values, the step size, and the ending x value.

 It then follows the algorithm for Euler's method, as defined below:
 ```